WHAT IS YOGA THERAPY?

 Mantra - Chanting and Sound

 Sound as music can profoundly alter the way we feel.
-The use of sound in Yoga Therapy can assist in creating a healing effect.
+The use of sound through your own voice in Yoga Therapy can assist in creating a healing effect.

 The use of vibration and sound connects us to a thousand-year-old tradition.
-It is believed that specific syllables and mantra carry special vibrations that connect with our physical, emotional and energetic systems to bring harmony, peace and clarity.
+It is understood in the tradition, that specific syllables and mantra's carry particular vibrations that connect with our physical, emotional and energetic systems to bring harmony, peace and clarity.

 Sounds as syllables can be introspective, opening or harmonizing.
 A mantra can be used to help heal an aspect of your life related to the enhanced meaning and vibration of the mantra- depending on the needs of the individual.